Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

 \subsubsection{\textbf{Answer generation}}

-We train Seq2Seq model with pretrained Glove embeddings \cite{glove} with 300 dimensions and with a vocabulary size of 400k.
+We train Seq2Seq model with pre-trained Glove embeddings \cite{glove} with 300 dimensions and with a vocabulary size of 400k.
 We train HSSC-q \cite{hssc} using the details provided in the paper.
-We finetune pretrained T5 \citep{t5} model.
-We concatenate all the relevant candidates from reviews, specifications and duplicate question \& answer pairs to a single sentence.
-Every duplicate question is followed by its corresponding answer and unnecessary punctuation are removed from specifications.
+We finetune pre-trained T5 \citep{t5} model.
+We concatenate all the candidates from reviews, and specifications, and duplicate question \& answer pairs to a single sentence which is used as context for the models.
+Every duplicate question is followed by its corresponding answer and unnecessary punctuation is removed from the specifications.
+These candidates are filtered by relevancy/sentiment prediction models before training, depending on the pipeline variant.
+The number of top candidates ($k$) for MSQAP(rel.) and MSQAP is set as 7.
+Higher values of $k$ ($k$>7) does not improve performance but increases computation time.
 We train all the models with a batch size of 32.
 We set a learning rate of $5 \times 10^{-5}$.
 We train all the models for 25 epochs.